robfromboulder/viewmapper/README.md

 ```

 For larger schemas, you can ask ViewMapper to focus on relationships around a specific view.
-> Please generate a mermaid diagram file for the viewzoo.example schema, focusing on customer_360, and use short view names for better readability
+> Please generate a mermaid diagram file for the viewzoo.ecommerce schema, focusing on customer_360, and use short view names for better readability
 ```mermaid
 graph TB
     node1["customer_segments"]